aiwingg/agents_simulations/llm-simulation-service/autogen_conversational_engine_implementation_plan.md

 - **Flexible**: Session-isolated tools and configurable agent relationships
 - **Compatible**: Maintains existing API contracts and integration points perfectly

-**🎯 IMPLEMENTATION COMPLETE**: All components are fully implemented, tested, and ready for production deployment with clean architecture principles.
+**🎯 IMPLEMENTATION COMPLETE**: All components are fully implemented, tested, and ready for production deployment with clean architecture principles and immutable prompt formatting system.